AIRE Launches AIRE Software To Streamline Real Estate Feasibility Studies Preparation

 (MENAFN- EIN Presswire)

-This solution marks a significant step forward in applying artificial intelligence to streamline traditionally time-intensive processes in real estate development.

-Historically, the preparation of real estate feasibility studies -a crucial step for developers, investors, and real estate professionals to assess project viability-has taken up to six weeks.
+Historically, the preparation of feasibility studies-a crucial step for developers, investors, and real estate professionals to assess project viability-has taken up to six weeks.
 AIRE's new platform reduces this timeframe by nearly 90%, giving clients a vital edge in a competitive and fast-moving market.

 This innovative approach also aligns with the growing demand for technology-driven solutions to improve operational efficiency, minimize delays, and provide highly accurate insights.
 AIRE aims to set new industry benchmarks by introducing tools that help stakeholders make informed decisions in record time.